Aliikhatami94/ai-infra/src/ai_infra/cli/README.md

-# MCP Stdio Publisher CLI
+# CLI to publish MCP stdio servers as npx-runner CLIs

 Publish your **Python MCP stdio servers** as **npx-runner CLIs** so any agent can launch them without installing Python packages.